ava-labs/avalanche-docs/docs/subnets/create-a-vm-timestampvm.md

 ### Static API

 A VM may have a static API, which allows clients to call methods that do not query or update the state of a particular blockchain, but rather apply to the VM as a whole.
-This is analagous to static methods in computer programming.
+This is analogous to static methods in computer programming.
 AvalancheGo uses [Gorilla’s RPC library](https://www.gorillatoolkit.org/pkg/rpc) to implement HTTP APIs.

 `StaticService` implements the static API for our VM.